BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Research around examining the suitability of ARM CPUs in conjunction with unconventional accelerators such as DSPs is highly active  [@maqbool2015evaluating][@rajovic2014tibidabo1][@jarus2013performance].
 Isambard[@feldman_2017_isambard] and Astra[@lacy2018building] systems use the Cavium ThunderX2 CPU accelerator, where each ThunderX2 accelerator consists of 32 high-end ARM cores operating at 2.1 GHz [@mcintoshcomparative].
-Separately, Fujitsu's Post-K [@morgan_2016_postk] .
+Separately, Fujitsu propose using ARMv8-A cores for the Post-K supercomputer [@morgan_2016_postk].
+In a similar layout to the ThunderX2 the FX100 is a Scalable Many Core (SMaC) with the memory model -- Core Memory Group -- and core configuration -- Compute Engine -- also in a grid-layout.
-However, currently, only 25 of the Top500 systems are based on ARM technologies.
+Currently, only 25 of the Top500 systems are based on ARM technologies, but these experimental systems may indicate the way forward for exascale supercomputing.

 In general, supercomputer systems are increasing using varied accelerator devices.
 A major motivation for this is to reduce energy use; indeed, without significant improvements in energy efficiency, the cost of exascale computing will be prohibitive [@villa2014scaling].